 Polizogopoulos said he wasn’t thinking of that example, and noted he was just arguing about the risk of overreach without proper process.

 The Justices asked the lawyers if CHP and the City had reached an agreement on costs.
-(Reaching an agreement is a expected in Division Court) Both lawyers stated they had not, and could not do so quickly.
+(Reaching an agreement is expected in Divisional Court) Both lawyers stated they had not, and could not do so quickly.